-March 2020 update: prices and link to the afternoon tea time; I am downgrading the overall mark to four stars as the afternoon tea is now a little too expensive and other hotels do better.
+February 2022 update: prices and link to the afternoon tea menu; I am downgrading the overall mark to four stars as the afternoon tea is now a little too expensive and other hotels do better.

 +: Hôtel Le Meurice setting

 +: The pastries straight out of the oven